-If you‘re struggling to meet your car finance payments or simply want to cut costs, you can pay off the agreement early or return the car.
+If you‘re struggling to meet your car finance payments, or simply want to cut costs, you can pay off the agreement early or return the car.
 But there are some conditions and costs attached to doing this, so don’t make a decision until you know exactly what they are.

-Personal contract purchase (PCP)
+Ending personal contract purchase (PCP) early

 Returning the car

-if you’ve already paid half the cost of the car, or make up the difference between what you’ve already paid and half of the car’s cost, you have the right to return the car to the finance provider under the Consumer Credit Act 1974.
-This is called ‘voluntary termination’.
+If you’ve already paid half the cost of the car, or make up the difference between what you’ve already paid and half of the car’s cost, you have the right to return the car to the finance provider under the Consumer Credit Act 1974.

-Returning the car might make sense if, for example, it had depreciated in value to the extent that your remaining payments would add up to more than its current value.
+Returning the car might make sense if, for example, it had depreciated in value to the extent your remaining payments would add up to more than its current value.

-But if the car’s current value is more than your remaining payments, you might be better off paying a settlement figure to the finance company and then selling the car.
+But, if the car’s current value is more than your remaining payments, you might be better off paying a settlement figure to the finance company and then selling the car.

 If you want to pay off your PCP agreement early, the first step is to ask the finance provider for a settlement figure.

 - Pay off the agreement and keep the car – this makes sense if the settlement figure is less than the cost of carrying on with your monthly payments.

-Repaying an HP agreement early
+Repaying a hire purchase (HP) agreement early

 If you decide to return the car, tell the finance company by letter or email and keep a copy.
-Make very clear that you’re returning the car and ending the agreement.
+Make very clear you’re returning the car and ending the agreement.
 If you don’t do this you could be seen to be defaulting on your payments, which could affect your credit rating.

 With hire purchase (HP), you can return the car early if you’ve already paid for at least half of its cost or make up the difference between what you’ve already paid and half of its cost.